Decade in the making: post-crisis banking rules finally signed

 Conceived in the aftermath of the global financial crisis when taxpayers had to rescue some of the world’s biggest lenders, the rules, known as Basel III, aim to shield governments by having private investors suffer losses first.

-“Today’s endorsement of the Basel III reforms represent a major milestone that will make the capital framework more robust and improve confidence in the banking system,” European Central Bank President Mario Draghi, the chairman of Basel’s oversight body, said in a statement.
+“The focus of the reforms was to reduce regulatory uncertainty,” European Central Bank President Mario Draghi, the chairman of Basel’s oversight body, said.

+“Now it’s time is for implementation and not further design,” Draghi told a news conference.

-The final step in the deal will be for legislators around the globe to ratify the agreement, another potentially time consuming exercise.
+The final step in the deal will be for legislators around the globe to ratify the agreement, another potentially time consuming exercise, especially after some U.S. lawmakers have argued for relaxing financial regulation.

-Thursday’s compromise focused on the way large banks self-assess the risks they take and whether the new rules would be fair for banks on either side of the Atlantic.
+Thursday’s compromise focused on when banks would have to increase capital on their trading books and on the way large lenders self-assess the risks they take - two issues that divided countries on either side of the Atlantic.

+U.S. banks have resisted the trading book proposal and as a compromise, regulators agree that the new rules would take effect in 2022, later than previous expectations for 2019, in part after the U.S. Treasury asked for a delay.

 The Americans argued that they have done more to repair their balance sheets after the crisis so they are not weighed down by poor legacy assets like the Europeans.